The legal detail

 25 The financial information published or to be published on this website, or made available or to be made available through this website, such as annual reports and quarterly reports, is compiled and placed on this website with the greatest of care.
 Nevertheless, only the original hard-copy English versions of this information shall be regarded as the original version.
 No rights may be derived from financial information published or to be published on this website, or available or to be made available through this website, including with regard to its accuracy and completeness.

-26 In addition, it should be noted that the annual report and accounts of the RBS Group which are published on this website or made available through this website, may be subject to adoption by the Annual General Meeting of Shareholders of the RBS Group for the year to which the report and accounts relate.
+26 In addition, it should be noted that the annual report and accounts of the NatWest Group which are published on this website or made available through this website, may be subject to adoption by the Annual General Meeting of Shareholders of the NatWest Group for the year to which the report and accounts relate.

 Additional information for United Kingdom users